 Expertise: religious diversity, public policies, governance, urban religious heritage

 In a context of increasing socio-cultural diversification, religion and religious identities often become the source of social unrest and contestation.
 In my research, I am interested in how different societal actors conceptualise and govern religious difference in order to maintain social cohesion.
-Through my participation in Sustainable Society, I hope to contribute to reflections about how socio-cultural and religious diversity play out in the construction of sustainable societies.
+Through my participation in the Agricola School, I hope to contribute to reflections about how socio-cultural and religious diversity play out in the construction of sustainable societies.

 Expertise: Administrative law, environmental law, sustainability law